 Staff described how they wore PPE for activities that brought them within two metres of service users.
+We found that there was an adequate supply of PPE.
 The staff members spoken with reported that there was an appropriate supply of PPE and sufficient bins available to allow the safe disposal of PPE.
-IPC and hand hygiene audits were undertaken.
+IPC and hand hygiene audits were undertaken and evidenced good compliance with best practice.